danitcodes/ping-pong-et-al-ruby/README.md

 ### Plain English Specs for Ping Pong

-1. Print a range of numbers, from 1 to n, where n is the user inputted number.
+1. Create a range of numbers, from 1 to n, where n is the user inputted number.

 Expect(n = 15).toEqual(1:15, each number prints on a new line)

-This tells me a loop, and or a range() built-in method.
+This tells me a loop, and or a range() built-in method, and a new array.

 2. Return ping instead of any num in range divisible by 3.